luminovang/documentation/http/server.md

-# Management of Request Server Variables
+# Handling and Managing Server Variables

 ***